george1577/Thinkful_Data_Science/Capstone project/Capstone project 2/Report/README.md

 ## Problem: Tennis match prediction
 ![Images](https://raw.githubusercontent.com/george1577/Thinkful_Data_Science/master/Capstone%20project/Capstone%20project%202/Images/atp_tennis.jpg)
+### Abstract
+In this project, our goal is to use stats from previous matches players played as features to predict their future matches outcome.
+We used both traditional machine learning models as well as deep learning models to compare the result.
+We have also done feature selection and engineering to extract the most valuable features for our model.
+We were able to reach nearly 93% of test set accuracy consistently and also use it to predict the winning/losing percentage of a player in a certain match, which could be a potential application for sports bidding companies to use as a reference to set up the odds of every single upcoming match.
 ### Introduction
 [Tennis](https://en.wikipedia.org/wiki/Tennis) is a racket sport that can be played individually against a single opponent or between two teams of two players each.
 Each player uses a tennis racket that is strung with cord to strike a hollow rubber ball covered with felt over or around a net and into the opponent's court.
 The [history](https://en.wikipedia.org/wiki/History_of_tennis) of tennis sports can be traced back to 16th century when it was really popular in royals.